 Status: High Risk of Conversion

 Conservation is a strategy to protect something we care about that is at risk of conversion to something else, including outright destruction.
 Traditionally land trusts protect important natural land from conversion to development.
 The remoteness of this region means the threat of development is relatively low, compared to land adjacent to urban development.
-However the region is uniquely fragmented with a checkerboard of public vs. private ownership, inconsistent land management goals and land uses, water conveyance canals and roads.
+However the region is uniquely fragmented with a checkerboard of public vs. private land ownership, inconsistent land management policies and land uses, water conveyance canals and roads.
 This type of fragmentation is a major stressor reducing landscape resilience to threats like climate change.

 Today, rather than urban development, the most ominous conversion risks are the devastating impacts of climate change, catastrophic wildfires, blighted forests, and threatened water resources.
 There are unaddressed impacts from past resource-extraction industries that further challenge landscape resilience.
 At the same time, our region has been nearly “loved to death” by visitors and by those who seek vital resources for downstream communities and agriculture.